 EDWARD ENGLISH BY ROBERTA REISIG TUSCALOOSA -- After picking up seven new members in an anti-poverty election, the board of the Tuscaloosa Opportunity Program (TOP) is looking for some programs to sponsor.
 Currently, TOP is sponsoring a Neighborhood Youth Action Corps.
 Two other projects have been waiting for federal approval since last March-a food-distribution program, and a large "multi-service" center.
 An application for a Head Start program is also pending.
 "We feel that these projects will be funded now," said William H. Bell, a TOP board member.
-And, said TOP Executive Director Jerry Griffin, "the new, full board will have to make decisions on what we'll make more applica- |Segregationists Gather At Alabama-Mississippi Fair BY GAIL FALK MERIDIAN, Miss. -- A thousand Mississippians stood up for Alabama here former governor Barnett got an enthulast week.
-It was a Mississippi political siastic cheer when he took a bow. rally, but the main speaker was Governor George C. Wallace of Alabama. the Mississippi-Alabama State Fair mittee, "One hundred twenty-six civil come in here seem to be pleased with were back-country farmers and bigcity lawyers, little girls in party and not a single one ever came out," dresses, and Neshoba County Sheriff said the governor.
-Lawrence Rainey and Deputy Cecil Price (both dressed up in business Mississippi's top Democratic politicians crowded into the fairgrounds outside Meridian to share the platform and the glory with Wallace.
+And, said TOP Executive Director Jerry Griffin, "the new, full board will have to make decisions on what we'll make more applica-Segregationists Gather At Alabama-Mississippi Fair BY GAIL FALK MERIDIAN, Miss, -- A thousand Mississippians stood up for Alabama here former governor Barnett got an enthurally, but the main speaker was Governor George C. Wallace of Alabama. the Mississippi-Alabama State Fair mittee, "One hundred twenty-six civil were back-country farmers and bigcity lawyers, little girls in party and not a single one ever came out," dresses, and Neshoba County Sheriff said the governor.
+Lawrence Rainey and Deputy Cecil Price (both dressed up in business suits).
+Mississippi's top Democratic politicians crowded into the fairgrounds outside Meridian to share the platform and the glory with Wallace.
 They included Mississippi Governor Paul B. Johnson, U.S. Senator James O. Eastland, Lieutenant Governor Carroll Gartin, U.S. Representative Thomas Abernathy, and former governor Ross Barnett.
 "I hope the people in Alabama are as proud of George Wallace and the record he has made as we are in Mississippi," said Eastland as he introduced Wallace.
-Wallace described a change he felt in the American political climate, "Many millions of people are now saying thank goodness for Alabama, thank goodness for Mississippi," he said.
-In Maryland, said Wallace, a fivetime loser ran for governor this year "on a platform sounding like it was written in Mississippi or Alabama," "So we are gaining ground, my friends.
-Many of the people in the United States now side with our stand for states fourth-grade education, he knows alot. rights," concluded the Alabama gover- The only signs of dissension were a statement against the violence in Gre- FOOTBALL Carver vs.
+Wallace described a change he felt in the American political climate.
+"Many millions of people are now saying thank goodness for Alabama, thank goodness for Mississippi," he said.
+In Maryland, said Wallace, a fivetime loser ran for governor this year "on a platform sounding like it was written in Mississippi or Alabama," and won the nomination.
+"So we are gaining ground, my friends.
+Many of the people in the United States now side with our stand for states fourth-grade education, he knows a lot. rights," concluded the Alabama gover- The only signs of dissension were a school-right now.
+Real life is the few anti-Paul Johnson posters that read greatest school you can go to.
+Experi- "Turncoat Paul--Calls White People ence gives you wisdom, not these built Hoodlums" (a reference to Johnson's statement against the violence in Gre- FOOTBALL Carver vs.